Accessibility Statement

 Health visitors and School Nurses are registered nurses or midwives who have undertaken additional specialist training in community public health nursing.
 They aim to support and help children, young people and their families to stay healthy and avoid illness and support emotional health and wellbeing.

-Support and advice is offered on the following:
+Support and advice is offered on the following for children aged 0-4years and their families

 • Infant feeding (breastfeeding, bottle feeding and introducing solids).